yongmingyang/tp/docs/UserGuide.md

 ### Adding a QAndA: `add` (by: Cheng Jiyuqing)

-You can add a question and answer pair to the database.
-You can tag this pair with a tag / tags of your choice.
+You can add a QAndA to the database.
+You can tag this pair with tag(s) of your choice.
 It is also okay to not tag the question at all.

 Format: `add q/QUESTION a/ANSWER [t/TAG]…​`